Electronics Engineering

 Geographic Diversity

-Students from other countries are interested in EE Tech, too.
-About 71.1% of those with this major are international students.
+EE Tech appeals to people across the globe.
+About 66.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia